-The Greater Victoria School District No. 61 (GVSD) resides on the traditional territory of the lək wəŋən (Lekwungen) people.
+The Greater Victoria School District No. 61 (GVSD) resides on the traditional territory of the ləkwəŋən (Lekwungen) people.
 We would like to acknowledge the Songhees First Nation and the Esquimalt First Nation on whose traditional territory we live, work and play.
-Hay'sxw'qa - thank you.
+Hay'sxw'qa-thank you.

-School District 61 is located in the capital city of British Columbia which includes the municipalities of Esquimalt, Oak Bay, Victoria, View Royal and a portion of Saanich and Highlands.
+The Greater Victoria School District is located in the capital city of British Columbia which includes the municipalities of Esquimalt, Oak Bay, Victoria, View Royal and a portion of Saanich and Highlands.

-School District 61 is committed to activating distinctions based data and supports for Indigenous learners as per the Declaration of the Rights of Indigenous Peoples Act (DRIPA) Action plan and as such, we have four agreements that represent the Four Houses within our School District.
+The Greater Victoria School District is committed to activating distinctions-based data and supports for Indigenous learners as per the Declaration of the Rights of Indigenous Peoples Act (DRIPA) Action plan and as such, we have four agreements that represent the Four Houses within our school district.
 The term Four Houses means the localized structure co-created with the Indigenous communities to provide equitable opportunities and structure for Indigenous Nations to have a voice within the Greater Victoria School District.
-The Four Houses represented in School District 61 include the Songhees First Nation, Esquimalt First Nation, Metis Nation Greater Victoria (MNGV) and the Urban Peoples' House Indigenous Advisory (UPHIA).
+The Four Houses represented in the Greater Victoria School District include the Songhees First Nation, Esquimalt First Nation, Métis Nation Greater Victoria (MNGV) and the Urban Peoples' House Indigenous Advisory (UPHIA).
 The term Four Houses came from community to the school district as a way to activate their relationship for the programs and services for their children.

-Based on 2021-22 enrollment, School District 61 Indigenous student population is represented as follows:
+Based on 2021-22 enrollment, the Greater Victoria School District Indigenous student population is represented as follows:

-- 40 self-identified students from the Esquimalt Nation - 91 self-identified students from the Songhees Nation - 991 self-identified students represented by UPHIA - 357 self- identified Metis students
+- 40 self-identified students from the Esquimalt Nation - 91 self-identified students from the Songhees Nation - 991 self-identified students represented by UPHIA - 357 self-identified Métis students

-School District 61 continues to provide quality educational programs for 20,000 students in 28 elementary schools (Kindergarten to grade 5), 10 middle schools (grades 6 to 8), and 8 secondary schools (grades 9 to 12).
-More than 1 000 International students from across the globe attend schools in our District.
+The Greater Victoria School District continues to provide quality educational programs for 20,000 students in 28 elementary schools (Kindergarten to grade 5), 10 middle schools (grades 6 to 8), and 8 secondary schools (grades 9 to 12).
+More than 1,000 International students from across the globe attend schools in our district.
 Each year, over 650 adult learners register in the Continuing Education Program.
 Additionally, we offer a variety of Programs of Choice, including French Immersion and Sport Academies.